On this page:

 There are a few ways to get assistive technology in your plan.
 You can talk to us in your planning meeting about getting assistive technology in your next plan.

-If you already have a plan, you might be able to use funding in your current plan, or you could ask for a plan review.
+If you already have a plan, you might be able to use funding in your current plan, or you could ask for a plan reassessment.

 Assistive technology always needs to meet the NDIS funding criteria before we can include it in your plan.